-As part of the upcoming transition to 64-bit technology in macOS, you may see an alert in iMovie about legacy media files that won't be compatible with future versions of macOS, released after macOS Mojave.
+As part of the transition to 64-bit technology in macOS, you may see an alert in iMovie about media files that won't be compatible with macOS Catalina or later.

 Examples of media that will be affected by the transition to 64-bit technology include video files from early Flip Video cameras that use the 3ivx codec, early web videos encoded with the Sorenson codec, and media converted from DVD to the DivX format.

 Third-party developers may continue to offer compatibility with some formats by building support directly into their apps.
 Contact developers of third-party apps for more information about media formats supported in their apps.

 Here are some examples of media formats affected by this transition: